Yui-Ezic/valinor-openapi-serializer/README.md

 require 'vendor/autoload.php';

 // Php objects that represents params
-// Attributes are used to choose specific serialization style from openapi specification readonly class QueryObject
+// Attributes are used to choose specific serialization style for arrays and object from openapi specification readonly class QueryObject
 {
     public function __construct(